geometalab/QGIS-desktop-Docker/README.md

 # QGIS-desktop-Docker

+The docker file is based on the work: http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/

-The docker file is still under testing.
+>The docker file is still under testing.

 Running QGIS Desktop in a docker file
 ```shell